 Today, as part of The Hieno!
-“What is Finnish-ness” series celebrating Suomi 100 in 2017, we feature Leadfeeder’s Peter Seenan!
+“What is Finnish-ness” series celebrating Suomi 100 in 2017, we feature Peter Seenan, a foreigner who moved to Finland from UK!

 Enjoy the interview! ♡

 TH: Hi Peter!
 Can you tell us more about yourself?
-What are you doing in Finland?
+Why did you move to Finland from UK?

 Peter: Hi, my name’s Peter Seenan and I’m a 30ish-year-old Scotsman from St. Andrews now living in Helsinki.
 I first came here on Erasmus exchange – to study, weirdly some say, Finnish politics and culture – back in 2004 and I was hooked by Finland.